hakimel/reveal.js/README.md

 Notes are defined by appending an ```<aside>``` element to a slide as seen below.
 You can add the ```data-markdown``` attribute to the aside element if you prefer writing notes using Markdown.

+When used locally, this feature requires that reveal.js [runs from a local web server](#full-setup).

 ```html
 <section>
 	<h2>Some Slide</h2>